theviper667/AppiumAndroidMyDemo/Readme.md

 # AppiumAndroidMyDemo
 Project to demonstrate functional testing with Appium in Java, TestNG, Selenide, Allure Reports and Maven on the MyDemo Android app.

 This project primarily uses a Page Object Model design pattern.
+It tries to demonstrate multiple ways of using locators for similar attributes and to showcase data driving.

 ## Prerequisites